Arrested for Driving While Blind: Background and lyric

-You've been arrested for driving while blind."

 In a 1985 interview with Spin magazine, however, bass player Dusty Hill said that the song was not meant to encourage people to drive drunk: "That's not it at all.
 Billy introduces it: 'Don't get arrested for driving while blind.'
 We’re not saying, 'Don’t drink.'
 We're just doing a tune."

 Record World said that "the boogie rhythms and stinging guitar licks leave no doubt but that ZZ Top is driving chartward again."